Convergence of clock processes in random environments and ageing in the p-spin SK model: Introduction and main results

 \section{Introduction and main results}

 Over the last decades, random motion in random environments have been one of the main foci of research in applied probability theory and mathematical physics.
 This is due to the wide range of real life systems that can be modeled in this way, but also to the exciting, unforeseen and often counter-intuitive effects they exhibit.
-In fact, the early works of Solomon \cite{Solo} and Sinai \cite{Sinai-rwre} on random walks in one-dimensional random environment were already striking examples of this feature.
+In fact, the early works of Solomon~\cite{Solo} and Sinai~\cite{Sinai-rwre} on random walks in one-dimensional random environment were already striking examples of this feature.

-While the most straightforward model class, the random walk in random environments on the lattice $\Z^d$, received the bulk of attention in the probability community, over the last decade the study of the dynamics of spin glass models has attracted considerable attention in connection with the concept of ageing.
-See e.g. \cite {BC06} for a review.
-The dynamics of these models is expected to show very slow convergence to equilibrium, measurable in the anomalous behaviour of certain time-time correlation functions.
+While the most straightforward model class, the random walk in random environments on the lattice $\Z^d$, received the bulk of attention in the probability community, over the last decade, the study of the dynamics of spin glass models has attracted considerable attention in connection with the concept of aging.
+See, for example, \cite {BC06} for a review.
+The dynamics of these models is expected to show very slow convergence to equilibrium, measurable in the anomalous behavior of certain time-time correlation functions.

-Interesting models of the dynamics of spin glasses are Glauber dynamics on state spaces $\S_n=\{-1,1\}^n$ reversible with respect to Gibbs measures associated to random Hamiltonians given by correlated Gaussian processes indexed by the hypercube $\S_n$.
-Even on the non-rigorous level, predictions on their behaviour were mostly based on the basis of drastically simplified \emph{trap models} \cite{Bou92,BD95,MB96,RMB00,BCKM98}, based in turn on the ideas of Goldstein \cite{Gold69} to describe dynamics on long times scales in terms of thermally activated barrier crossings.
+Interesting models of the dynamics of spin glasses are Glauber dynamics on state spaces $\S_n=\{-1,1\}^n$, reversible with respect to Gibbs measures associated to random Hamiltonians, given by correlated Gaussian processes indexed by the hypercube $\S_n$.
+Even on the nonrigorous level, predictions on their behavior were mostly based on the basis of drastically simplified \textit{trap models} \cite{Bou92,BD95,MB96,RMB00,BCKM98}, based in turn on the ideas of Goldstein~\cite{Gold69} to describe dynamics on long times scales in terms of thermally activated barrier crossings.